 And what's really great is that our colleagues are fully engaged in shaping and designing our future, too.
 From supporting our values-based culture by generating ideas to implementing innovations and embedding what we have learnt and developed at every stage, colleagues are key to this success so that all our innovations deliver real benefits for our customers so they have a gas supply that is affordable, safe, reliable and sustainable.

-Operations Health & Safety Manager Robert Williams showcases our HAV monitoring system to delegates at the 2015 Low Carbon Networks and Innovation Conference
+We are Wales We are & West Utilities Operations Health & Safety Manager Robert Williams showcases our HAV monitoring system to delegates at the 2015 Low Carbon Networks and Innovation Conference

 Project progress update